R. J. Brande

 Rene Jacques "R. J." Brande is a character appearing in DC Comics, primarily in association with the Legion of Super-Heroes.
 He first appeared in Adventure Comics #350, and was created by E. Nelson Bridwell.

 Fictional history

 Pre-Crisis

 R. J. Brande was originally a Durlan named Ren Daggle who was trapped in human form after contracting the deadly Yorggian fever.
 After the death of his wife Zhay, Ren leaves his children, Reep Daggle and Liggt Daggle, in the care of Zhay's sister Ji and leaves Durla with his brother-in-law Theg.
 The two respectively assume the identities of R.J.
 Brande and Doyle Brande.
 Brande becomes one of the richest men in the galaxy, using his technology to produce stars.

 While Brande is traveling to Earth, Doyle sends assassins in an attempt to kill him.
 Rokk Krinn, Imra Ardeen, and Garth Ranzz, who are traveling on the same ship as Brande, save him from being killed and go on to form the Legion of Super-Heroes, with Brande as their sponsor.
-Brande cares deeply for his Legion "pups", once offering Grimbor the Chainsman his entire fortune to ensure their safety.

-After "Earthwar", when the president of the United Planets embezzles his fortune, Brande rejects the offer of reimbursement, and started amassing a new fortune.
-Shortly thereafter, Reep Daggle discovers that he is Brande's son.
-After being exposed to Ol-Vir's radioactive super-vision and losing his powers, Reep journeys to Durla alongside Brande to locate a legendary temple that will restore their lost abilities.
-Reep regains his powers, but Brande backs out, having come to accept his human form.